antonboutkam/sass-boilerplate/README.md

 ## Contents
  - **public_html** - *Document root.*
+   - **index.html** *An unstyled HTML document for you to turn into something amazing*
-   - css - *Your eventually generated stylesheet should end up here.*
+   - css
+     - *style.css* - *This file should be generated automatically by you.*
    - img - *This directory contains some placeholder images, you may or may not replace them.*
-   - index.html *An unstyled HTML document for you to turn into something amazing*

  - src
-   - styles.scss - *This is the file that needs to be altered in order for you to complete your assignment.*
+   - **styles.scss** - *This is the file that needs to be altered in order for you to complete your assignment.*